mudulo/hncard/README.md

 need to hit the "Reload" button. -->

 ### Chrome
-Clone or download this repository, open chrome://extensions, click "Load Unpacked", then select the chrome folder from where you downloaded the repo.
+Clone or download this repository, open chrome://extensions (type in address bar), click "Load Unpacked", then select the chrome folder.

 ### Firefox
-Clone or download this repository, open about:debugging, click "This is Firefox", then select the firefox folder from where you downloaded the repo, then select manifest.json
+Clone or download this repository, open about:debugging (type in address bar), click "This is Firefox", then "Load Temporary addon" then browse to the firefox folder and select manifest.json.

 ## Contributing
 Think you could help debug, test and package, a Safari extension, please feel free to fork this repository, Currently quickly rebuilt this for Chrome and Firefox As HNProfile supports Chrome, Safari and Firefox, please test your code in all